I’d started writing about soliloquies in Marlowe’s “Dr. Faustus….” That reminded me of film noir and the Gunpowder Plot.

 Henry I, Duke of Guise, was sincerely and fervently hated by English Protestants.

 Their consensus was that he had ordered the 1572 St. Bartholomew’s Day massacre: an incident they saw as proof that Catholicism kills people and breeds treason.

 The royal French version of the St. Bartholomew’s Day incident was that their Charles IX ordered the assassination.
 And that it was a preemptive strike, protecting the French royal family from a Huguenot plot.

-I don’t know how or why Sir Throckmorton saw a Mary Stuart / Duke of Guise match as anything other than public relations blunder of epic proportions.
+I don’t know how or why Sir Throckmorton saw a Mary Stuart / Duke of Guise match as anything other than a public relations blunder of epic proportions.
 But he did.